Complete Guide to Garage Floor Coatings (2026)

 • Rule of thumb costs for epoxy flooring range from $1.15/sf for garage up to $2.50/sf for heavy industrial systems.
 Franchise Company & contractor prices can range for $6.00/sf up to $10.00/sf, depending on region, prep required and type of system.

-• Doing it yourself with the right product can save you thousands, and more often than not, you end up with a better quality floor.
+• Doing it yourself with the right product can save you thousands, and more often than not, you end up with a better quality floor than a franchis or contractor floor.

 Key Takeaway: The real cost of an epoxy floor is measured over years of use, not the price of at the time of purchase.